F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 So, while doing a Directed Prosecution, if there is something which is already available as state-of-the-art, we can always help file a different set of claims which would not be part of the state-of-the-art that might already be available.

-So, yes to an extent but, again, it kind of depends on what the specifications of the patent are and how broad they allow us to go with respect to the features or the technologies or the elements which are mentioned in the patent specification itself.
+Yes to an extent but, again, it kind of depends on what the specifications of the patent are and how broad they allow us to go with respect to the features or the technologies or the elements which are mentioned in the patent specification itself.

 Vaibhav Henry- And, I think, this one important aspect, all of the things that we are dealing here with is mostly about how patents are mapped onto products or how patents protect product.
-So, if it’s an old patent which feels like its state-of-the-art, then it’s a good thing, in fact, because a lot of companies might be implementing that feature in their product.
+That is, if it’s an old patent which feels like its state-of-the-art, then it’s a good thing, in fact, because a lot of companies might be implementing that feature in their product.
 So, that is a candidate for high revenue generation.

 And, this was a great session.
 Thanks Arsh and Rachita for providing your practical knowledge of working with the clients and I thank all the participants for giving us their time and sitting through this webinar and please remember that you are also eligible for a quick complimentary analysis.
 Feel free to write to us.
 Arsh, if you could move to the last slide with our contact details, you can write to Arsh or Rachita, at the given contact, at this email address.